JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 How many of the homes in the new FDS application are due to be dual aspect?

 ### Sustainable Energy
-Show how the sustainable energy requirements of the AAAP are not being adhered to - ie. biomass (see draft blog on phase 1a missing biomass)
+Show how the sustainable energy requirements of the AAAP are not being adhered to - ie. biomass (see draft blog post on phase 1a having delivered gas boilers when it should have been biomass)

 [This press release](http://www.24housing.co.uk/news/first-new-homes-completed-on-aylesbury-estate/) says that biomass was to be provided on phase 1a but we know from classeur blog post that biomass was never provided.
+The planning committee report and s106 for phase 1a also stipulated biomass.

 AAAP policy BH7 says _"All new homes within the action area core should meet Code for Sustainable Homes Level 4 up to 2016 and Level 6 beyond"_.